youthinnovationclub/2018NYMakerFaireRoboticsDemo/README.md

 The robot we use is mBot (by MakeBlock) and Lego Mindstorm EV3, and we build four projects.

-1. Julia Xu --- pet food feeder (by Lego Mindstorm EV3)
+1. Julia Sun --- pet food feeder (by Lego Mindstorm EV3)

 2. Connor Chang--- sound control mBot (by mBot)